 - 1. The following elements are forbidden: - a) excessive contact, going beyond the target, "wild" swinging techniques - b) performing or intent to perform dangerous throws - c) grabbing, holding on, or wasting time by not attacking - d) using provocative language and attitude, verbal taunting or not following the orders of a Judge - e) continuing to attach after stop (Yame) or out of bounds (Jogai) is called - f) head butt attack or intent to use head butt attack - g) spear hand or Nukite attack to the eyes - h) purposely attacking the groin area or the joints - 2.
-If there has been any of the above that have been perpetrated, the following decisions will be made:
+If there has been any of the above that have been perpetrated, the following decisions will be made: - a) If an element has been identified but not severe as to cause injury or damage to a competitor, a caution or Keikoku is then given.
+This caution does not affect judging decision but if a second caution is given, called warning or Hansoku Chui, in the same

-- a) If an element has been identified but not severe as to cause injury or damage to a competitor, a caution or Keikoku is then given.
-This caution does not affect judging decision but if a second caution is given, called warning or Hansoku Chui, in the same match, this could result in disqualification (Hansoku) of the perpetrator and the other competitor is declared the winner. - b) If an element has been identified as severe and there is obvious malicious intent or if a competitor is seriously injured or damaged, a warning (Hansoku Chui) or a disqualification (Hansoku) can be given to the perpetrator and the other competitor is declared the winner. - 3.
-Any competitor who has received a disqualification or Hansoku twice during a tournament, is not allowed to continue to compete in Individual or Team Kumite.
+- match, this could result in disqualification (Hansoku) of the perpetrator and the other competitor is declared the winner. - b) If an element has been identified as severe and there is obvious malicious intent or if a competitor is seriously injured or damaged, a warning (Hansoku Chui) or a disqualification (Hansoku) can be given to the perpetrator and the other competitor is declared the winner. - 3.
+Any Any competitor who receives twice a loss by disqualification (Hansoku) or a win by disqualification (Hansoku) during a tournament cannot continue competing in Individual or Team Kumite.
 However, participation in Kata Events is possible.

-The competitor who has received a first disqualification or Hansoku is to be identified by the marking of a red tape, placed on the upper arm on one side. - 4.
+The competitor who receives the first loss by disqualification is to wrap red tape, and the first win by disqualification is to wrap blue tape around the upper arm sleeve.. - 4.
 When a Hansoku is announced by the Head Judge, the scorekeeper will record this on a specific document that is submitted to the Master Chief Judge.